 Rain chances return next week

-WICHITA FALLS, Texas (KAUZ) - For your Friday night, we will have a low of 32° with partly cloudy skies.
-Saturday, we will have a high of 54° with partly cloudy skies.
-Saturday night, we will have a low of 22° with partly cloudy skies.
-Sunday, temps will stay fairly the same.
-We will have a high of 56° with partly cloudy skies.
-Sunday night, we will have a low of 36° with mostly clear skies.
-For Monday, we will have a high of 55° with partly cloudy skies and windy conditions.
-We will have strong winds out of the south at 20 to 30 mph.
-Monday night, we will have a low of 45° with overcast skies.
-Tuesday, rain chances return to the forecast.
-For Tuesday, we will have a high of 70° with a 20% chance of showers and a storm or two.
-Tuesday night, we will have a low of 58° with partly cloudy skies.
+WICHITA FALLS, Texas (KAUZ) - For your Friday, we will have a high of 63° with partly cloudy skies.
+We may see a stray shower or thunderstorm developing in the afternoon and evening hours.
+However, no severe weather is anticipated.
+Friday night, we will have a low of 46° with mostly clear skies.
+Saturday, we will have a high of 71° with sunny skies.
+Saturday night, we will have a low of 39° with mostly clear skies.
+On Sunday, we will have a high of 74° with mostly sunny skies.
+Sunday night, we will have a low of 40° with mostly clear skies.
+Monday, rain chances return to the forecast.
+We will have a 20% chance of rain with a high of 64°.
+Monday night, we will have a low of 42° with showers.

 Copyright 2023 KAUZ.
 All rights reserved.